astronomer80/nrf52_bledfu_mac/README.md

 # nrfDFU
-OSX command line application for performing an nRF52 device firmware update
+OSX command line application for performing an nRF52 device firmware update for softdevice 2.0.0 and Nordic SDK v11

 This is a simple command line program wrote based on Nordic's documentation and their RF Toolbox https://github.com/NordicSemiconductor/IOS-nRF-Toolbox sample app.